NikVince/airbnb-clone-database/reports/phase1/phase1_summary.md

 ## Conclusion

 The database design successfully addresses all requirements for an Airbnb-like platform, providing a robust foundation for user management, property listings, booking processes, payment transactions, and review systems.
-The 25-entity model with triple relationships and recursive relationships meets all assignment requirements while ensuring scalability, security, and performance.
+The 27-entity model with triple relationships and recursive relationships meets all assignment requirements while ensuring scalability, security, and performance.

+Following tutor feedback, we refined our user model to explicitly distinguish between guest and host roles while allowing users to fulfill both roles simultaneously.
+This role-based design approach ensures clear business logic separation while supporting the real-world scenario where users can both list properties as hosts and book accommodations as guests.

 The solution demonstrates a comprehensive understanding of database design principles, business requirements analysis, and technical implementation strategies.
 The modular architecture supports future growth and feature additions while maintaining data integrity and system performance.